Storming of Bristol: Surrender and aftermath

 Prince Rupert had sent for the Cornish infantry to reinforce the attack, but about 6 pm Fiennes asked for terms.
 Although granted the honours of war, which allowed them free passage to the nearest friendly territory and to retain their weapons and personal property, they were plundered by undisciplined Royalists when they marched out on 27 July.

 Both sides suffered heavy casualties in the assault.
 Royalist statesman Clarendon later wrote "his Majesty’s loss was inestimable, and very hard to be repaired... there were slain...about five hundred common men and many excellent officers, whereof many were of prime command and quality".
 The loss of Slanning, Trevanion and Buck was especially significant, as the Cornish infantry were among the best troops in the Royalist army but reluctant to serve outside Cornwall or under "foreign" officers.
 With the death of the highly popular Sir Bevil Grenville at Lansdowne, many of their leaders were gone and they now returned home.

 However, victory secured the second largest city in Britain and a landing point for reinforcements shipped from Ireland following the truce agreed in September with Confederate Ireland.
 In addition, Bristol's workshops eventually re-equipped the entire Royalist army with muskets, while they secured immense amounts of booty, including £100,000 of cash and war supplies.
 Eight armed merchant ships were captured, which later formed the nucleus of a Royalist fleet.

 The capture of Bristol and Royalist success elsewhere meant by late August the Parliamentarian cause was close to collapse and was saved only by John Pym's leadership and determination.
 However, as was common for both sides throughout the war, success was followed by high rates of desertion as individuals took their loot home.
 The need to replace them prevented the Royalists from taking full advantage of their victory and delayed their attack on the main prize of London until late October.

-Fiennes was tried by Parliament and sentenced to death for "improper surrender"; although reprieved, this temporarily ended his political and military career.
+Following the fall of the city, William Prynne accused Fiennes of cowardice, after which Fiennes was court-martialled and sentenced to death, given reprieve only after the intervention of the Lord-General of the parliamentarian forces, the Earl of Essex.
 The rapid surrender of Bristol by Prince Rupert to the New Model Army under Sir Thomas Fairfax in September 1645 vindicated his claims the city was far more vulnerable than was apparent.
 Fairfax's officers subsequently drew up a certificate exonerating Fiennes from all blame for capitulating in 1643.